KanakGupta1208/KanakGupta1208/README.md

 ### 💼 What I Bring to the Table
 - 🏆 **5x National Hackathon Finalist** — selected from thousands across top institutions like **MNNIT Allahabad**, **NIT Patna**, and **IIIT Surat**
-- 💻 Currently working as a **Software Engineer Intern** at **Tryidol Technologies**, contributing to live production systems and scalable backend services
+- 💻 Worked as a **Software Engineer Intern** at **Tryidol Technologies**, contributing to live production systems and scalable backend services
 - 🛠️ **50+ full-stack APIs** built from scratch with a focus on clean architecture, modularity, and scalability
 - 🌐 Delivered **high-impact web apps** used by **500+ real users**, featuring capabilities like **real-time chat**, **AI integrations**, and many more
 - 🎓 Achieved **Elite NPTEL Certification in Database Management Systems** from **IIT Kharagpur**